stues/camel-sensor-routes/README.md

 camel-dvb-t
 ===========

-A simple camel route that converts tracking data from a tcp socket
+A simple camel route that converts tracking data from a tcp socket.

+Use org.apache.camel.spring.Main to start in debugger.